SB-420

 Plain Language

-Both developers and deployers must establish, document, implement, and maintain a formal governance program with reasonable administrative and technical safeguards against algorithmic discrimination risks.
-The program must be proportionate to the system's intended use, the entity's size and resources, the nature and scope of activities, and the technical feasibility and cost of available risk management tools.
-This is a continuing obligation — the program must be maintained, not merely created — and applies to each high-risk automated decision system in use or intended for use.
+Both developers and deployers must establish, document, implement, and maintain a formal governance program with reasonable administrative and technical safeguards to address foreseeable risks of algorithmic discrimination.
+The program must be proportionate to the system's intended use, the entity's size and complexity, the nature of its activities, and the technical feasibility and cost of available risk management tools.
+This is a continuing obligation — the program must be maintained, not merely established once.

 Statutory Text